AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

     >[!NOTE]
     >
     >When you specify a datastream ID, you [associate it to a specific website](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/connect-data.html#data-collection) in the Experience Platform connector.
-If your Commerce store has multiple websites, [create a new destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html) for each website in Experience Platform and use a different datastream ID for each.
+If your Commerce store has multiple websites, [create a destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html) for each website in Experience Platform and use a different datastream ID for each.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.